david-sauvage/blog/content/articles/article1/index.md

 ---
-title: Should I test private methods direclty ?
+title: Should I test private methods directly ?
 tags: testing, good practices
 excerpt: While working on legacy code a colleague used reflection to unit test private methods.
 I needed to gather my thoughts as to why this is a bad practice.
 createdAt: 2021-08-03 00:00:00
 ---

-## Why this question poped up ?
+## Why this question popped up ?

 During a code review, one of my new coworker used reflection in order to test some private methods.
 To give some context, we are working on a bit of legacy code were some part of the software lack unit tests and in order for that to change we decided to add tests for every methods that we would tweak while developing new features.

-I have to admit that the idea of testing private methods never came to mind so even though I was a bit taken off by it instinctively, I did not had any good argument against it so I did what every developer do when he has a question : ask Google !
-This article is simply a sum up of my reads and what my conviction is after reading them.
+I have to admit that the idea of testing private methods never crossed my mind so even though I was a bit taken off by it instinctively, I did not had any good argument against it so I did what every developer do when he has a question : ask Google !
+This article is simply a sum up of my readings ads and what my conviction is after reading them.

 ## Pros and con of testing private methods